Climate change shrinks marine life richness near equator: Study

 While Cuba’s marine life has suffered from overfishing and pollution, there is mounting evidence that the warming of waters due to climate change may be taking a large toll as well - both off the island's coast and globally.

-Research published Monday finds that the total number of open-water species declined by about half in the 40 years up to 2010 in tropical marine zones worldwide.
+Research published on Monday (Apr 5) finds that the total number of open-water species declined by about half in the 40 years up to 2010 in tropical marine zones worldwide.
 During that time, sea surface temperatures in the tropics rose nearly 0.2 degree Celsius.

 "Climate change is already impacting marine species diversity distribution," with changes being more dramatic in the Northern Hemisphere where waters have warmed faster, said study co-author Chhaya Chaudhary, a biogeographer at Goethe University.